Temporary (Not Benefit Eligible) • Archbold Station

 III.
 Supporting Information (1 page)

-Archbold is an equal opportunity employer that is committed to inclusion and diversity.
+Archbold is an equal opportunity employer.
 We take action to ensure equal opportunity for all applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, Veteran status, or other legally protected status.
-Archbold will not tolerate discrimination or harassment based on any of these characteristics.
-Archbold stands proud of its collaborative culture and all dimensions of diversity in the workplace equally and works to ensure that everyone feels a sense of inclusion and belonging.
+Archbold will not tolerate discrimination or harassment based on any of these characteristics and stands proud of its collaborative culture.

 Archbold's mission is to build and share the scientific knowledge needed to protect the life, lands, and waters of Florida, and beyond.
 Archbold’s footprint encompasses the ancient scrub habitats of the Lake Wales Ridge; the Avon Park Air Force Range Sentinel Landscape; the vast, open ranchlands of Central Florida; and the many waterways that flow south into Lake Okeechobee and then drain to the coasts, touching the lives of millions of Floridians.
 Archbold studies and protects these natural wonders as ecosystems: as complex networks shaped by measurable natural processes.
 Our dozens of research sites encompass the pristine sand dunes of the Lake Wales Ridge; the ranchlands and wetlands that make up much of Central Florida; and the rivers that flow south into Lake Okeechobee and beyond.